Autonomous Investment

 Where:

-• It indicates how much consumption changes with a change in income
+• b = Marginal Propensity to Consume (MPC), which shows how much consumption changes with income

 Why does autonomous investment matter?